walleth/walleth.github.com/_posts/2017-07-17-First-main-net-transaction.md

 In other WALLETH news: I recently implemented EIP55 checksums in [ketherum](https://github.com/walleth/kethereum).
 And implemented the usage of it for creating addresses in WALLETH (via generating a key or reading from <a href="https://TREZOR.io">TREZOR</a>).
 For implementing EIP55 I needed a keccak implementation and so there is now a [pure kotlin implementation now](https://github.com/walleth/keccak).

 But I still love rinkeby - and remember- it is [not a "no go zone"](https://www.somalispot.com/threads/rinkeby-is-not-a-no-go-zone-song.23723/) ;-)

+PS: before releasing a version enabling the main-net I want to wait for [this PR](https://github.com/ethereum/go-ethereum/pull/14817) to arrive upstream so you are EIP155 replay protected on the main-net.